wp-plugins/pmpro-email-templates-addon/readme.txt

   * Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-email-templates/issues

 == Changelog ==
+= .5.3 =
+* BUG: Fixed bug where the wp_login_url() was not being set properly and throwing a warning that could break checkout.

 = .5.2 =
 * Added ability to disable header, footer, or even entire emails.